szaumoor/ZSTweaks/ZSTweaks/README.md

 This makes Blackmist's blindness power more likely to be effective by adding a -2 save penalty.
 Additionally, you're immune to blindness while wielding it.

-**Component 1591:** Make Soul Reaver slightly more balanced
+**Component 1591:** Make Soul Reaver slightly more balanced and deal 1d12 damage

 Soul Reaver is fairly unbalanced, particularly because it reduces THAC0 by 2 cumulatively for 2 full minutes, and it's fairly easy to make any enemy to not be able to hit anything at all.
 This tweak reduces this duration to 5 rounds, and requires a Save vs. Spell at -4 to resist.

-**Component 1592:** Make Soul Reaver deal 1d12 damage

-The sword looks like it's fairly massive.
+Also, the sword looks like it's fairly massive.
 You may disagree, but that's how it comes across to me.
-So this will match the dice size of other blades like Carsomyr and Warblade: 1d12 (or 2d6 if the two-handed general tweak was installed).
+So this will also match the dice size of other blades like Carsomyr and Warblade: 1d12 (or 2d6 if the two-handed general tweak was installed).

+Both changes are optional.

 **Component 1593:** Make Sword of Ruin +2 slightly more powerful